Thomas L. Friedman: Personal life

 Friedman supported Hillary Clinton for President of the United States in the 2016 election, and supported Michael Bloomberg in the 2020 primaries.
 He supported Joe Biden in the 2020 United States presidential election.

-Friedman is on the board of directors for Planet Word, a Washington, D.C. based private museum dedicated to language.
+Friedman is on the board of directors for Planet Word, a private museum dedicated to language arts in Washington, D.C.

+Awards

+Friedman has won three Pulitzer Prizes: